 Nick Bucci – Piano, Voice and Brass Instructor

-Nicholas Bucci has been studying music for over thirteen years, and is currently completing his bachelors of Music Education at Kean University.
-In recent years, Nick has broadened his focus from instrumental music to include voice in order to further his education in choral studies, while still maintaining his technique as an instrumentalist.
+Nicholas Bucci has been studying music for over thirteen years, with a Bachelors in Music Education from Kean University.
+In recent years, Nick has broadened his focus from instrumental music to include voice in order to further his education in choral studies and vocal technique, while still maintaining his technique as an instrumentalist.
 While at Kean, Nick studied voice with Jin Hwan Byun.
 He has performed as lead tenor for the Kean University Chorus, Chorale, and Opera programs, as well as lead trumpet for the Kean University Wind Ensemble.

 Along with trumpet and voice, Nick has also been trained in piano throughout his career towards his degree, studying under esteemed pianists such as Allison Franzetti and Myron Leshowitz.
-Just recently, Nick has completed his first public concert, featuring solo vocal performances of famous works by Schubert, Tchaikovsky, and Faure.
 His goals as an educator are to always be supportive, precise, and beneficial to his students.
 As a certified public school teacher, Nick regularly participates in offering presentations for Teen Arts Festival for both Union and Somerset Counties.
 He believes in potential for any student, as long as they are passionate and dedicated to what they want to accomplish.